seilylook/seilylook.github.io/posts/spark-hierarchy/index.md

 # Shuffle

-Shuffle happends whenever Spark can't perform tasks on individual partitions or it needs data from other partitions for computation.
+Shuffle happens whenever Spark can't perform tasks on individual partitions or it needs data from other partitions for computation.

 <img src="/images/spark/spark-shuffle-1.webp"/>